The seven best burns in Netflix’s latest shareholder letter

 1. “The global reach of our audience and the quality of the experience producing for Netflix continues to attract the world’s top directors.”

-Operative phrase: “world’s top directors.”
+Operative phrase: “world’s top directors”

-Notable word choice: “Continues”
+Notable word choice: “continues”

 Message No. 1: Take that, studios, agents, and everyone else in Hollywood who says no one watches movies in their living rooms!